siuryan/puzzles/README.md

 ### Rules
 - Unless otherwise specified, the answer to each puzzle is a single word or name in English.
 - You may use the Internet or any other tools to help you solve the puzzles.
+- Some puzzles may have hints.
+Attempt to solve the puzzle on your own first.
+If you get stuck, look at a hint and try the puzzle again.
+Reveal the hints in ascending order (look at `hint-1` first, `hint-2` second, etc.).
 - Have fun!